China News

 The United States is facing an epidemic of deaths caused by fentanyl, a synthetic opioid 50 times more powerful than heroin and much easier and cheaper to produce.

-It is now the leading cause of death among people aged 18 to 45, US officials have said.
+US officials have said it is now the leading cause of death among people aged 18 to 45.

-The US Drug Enforcement Agency has said China is "the main source for all fentanyl-related substances trafficked into the United States".
+The US Drug Enforcement Agency has accused China of being "the main source for all fentanyl-related substances trafficked into the United States".

-And while the Congressional Research Service acknowledged this year that direct supplies of the drug from China had been stemmed by stricter controls from Beijing in 2019, it said the move had simply shifted the supply lines.
+While the Congressional Research Service acknowledged last year that direct supplies of the drug from China had been stemmed by stricter controls from Beijing in 2019, it said the move had simply shifted the supply lines.

 Beijing, which insisted there is "no such thing as illegal trafficking of fentanyl between China and Mexico", has promised to crack down.

-President Joe Biden's administration has made the fight against fentanyl a priority.
+Former president Joe Biden's administration made the fight against fentanyl a priority.

 The group, which included a Wuhan-based company and a number of other firms based in Hong Kong and the mainland, was alleged to be responsible for the shipment of approximately 900 kilograms of "seized fentanyl and methamphetamine precursors" shipped to the United States and Mexico.

-"The global fentanyl supply chain, which ends with the deaths of Americans, often starts with chemical companies in China," US Attorney General Merrick Garland said.
+"The global fentanyl supply chain, which ends with the deaths of Americans, often starts with chemical companies in China," the then US attorney general Merrick Garland said last year.

-China condemned the moves at the time as part of a US campaign of "pressure and sanctions" against it.
+China condemned the investigation at the time as part of a US campaign of "pressure and sanctions" against it.

-But following a summit between Biden and Chinese President Xi Jinping in San Francisco last November, Washington and Beijing agreed to restart talks.
+But following a summit between Biden and Chinese President Xi Jinping in San Francisco in November 2023, Washington and Beijing agreed to restart talks.

 But it remains to be seen whether the latest curbs will fully stop the cross-border traffickers -- who the Justice Department said "adapt to tightening restrictions".